peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 Sets the value of this message's header field.
 If a header field with the same name exists, its value is replaced.
-If the header field's name occurs more than once, only the first instance of the header field is replaced. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>
+If the header field's name occurs more than once, only the first instance of the header field is replaced. <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**